kubernetes-retired/service-catalog/docs/devguide.md

 Then regenerate the fake with `counterfeiter ./pkg/svcat/service-catalog SvcatClient` and manually paste the boilerplate copyright comment into the the generated file.

+### FeatureGates
+Feature gates are a set of key=value pairs that describe experimental features and can be turned on or off by specifying the value when launching the Service Catalog executable (typically done in the Helm chart).
+A new feature gate should be created when introducing new features that may break existing functionality or introduce instability.
+See [FeatureGates](feature-gates.md) for more details.

 ## Documentation

 Our documentation site is located at [svc-cat.io](https://svc-cat.io).
 The content files are located